-Official College Board Released FRQs (2015-2024)
+FRQs Released by the Official College Board (2015-2024)

 Use this proven framework for explanation-based FRQ responses:

-E – Equation: Write the applicable equation Example: “ε = -N(ΔΦ_B/Δt)”
+E – Equation: Write down the right equation For example, “ε = -N(ΔΦ_B/Δt)”

 Common FRQ Mistakes U.S. Students Make